the final boundaries of the Fairfax Grant, defined 97 years after the initial grant in 1649, included 5.2 million acres

 Lord Fairfax stayed neutral during the Revolutionary War, but paid double taxes because he refused to declare allegiance to the rebellious state of Virginia.

-He died in 1781 soon after learning of Cornwallis' defeat, and was buried in Winchester.
-His home at Greenway Court was torn down after the roof collapsed in 1734.
-There are no ruins visible today of his house, or of the nearby log cabins occupied by his slaves, but the building reputed to be the old Land Office still survives.
+The small house at Greenway Court was finally torn down after the roof collapsed in 1834.
+There are no ruins visible today of his house or of the nearby log cabins once occupied by the people he owned as enslaved workers.
+The more substantial structure used for the land office, made from limestone blocks, still remains.

-Robert, 7th Lord Fairfax and younger brother of Thomas, 6th Lord Fairfax, inherited the claim to the grant but Virginia had claimed the unsold land in 1779.
-In 1792, Parliament compensated Robert, 7th Lord Fairfax for the loss of the grant.
+In 1781 Robert, 7th Lord Fairfax and younger brother of Thomas, 6th Lord Fairfax, inherited the family claim to most of the land grant.
+However, Virginia had seized the unsold land in 1779 during the American Revolution.

-When he died in 1793, his will transferred most of his assets to his nephew, Denny Martin, with the requirement that he change his last name to Fairfax.
-The title of Lord Fairfax transferred to his cousin, Rev. Bryan Fairfax.
+When Robert, 7th Lord Fairfax died in 1793, his will transferred most of his assets to his brother-in-law Denny Martin.
+The will included the requirement that Martin change his last name to Fairfax.
+The title of Lord Fairfax transferred to a different person, Lord Fairfax's cousin Rev. Bryan Fairfax.
 Rev. Bryan Fairfax was a son of William Fairfax of Belvoir and a close friend of George Washington.33

 The 1746 survey resolved the southern and western location of the grant boundaries within Virginia.
 Other disputes regarding land ownership within the grant and the northwestern corner of the boundary still kept the courts busy for 150 more years.